| Belgian House of Horrors!

 forged letters to prove that they had moved to Hungary.
 Police now fears that

+he has murdered several others apart from his own family.
 One of Pandys living children, now 31-years old Agnes, has witnessed

 about her father placing personals in Hungarian papers to get in touch with